The Data Culture Playbook

-The COVID-19 pandemic is widening the gap between the leaders and the laggards: those who are actively embedding data and analytics into the fabric of their company culture and those who are hesitant to invest in the programs and the technology that help them get there.
-Data-leading organizations pivot when necessary, innovate constantly, and refine consistently, giving them a distinct competitive advantage when times are tough.
+Ongoing challenges and economic downturns are widening the gap between the leaders and the laggards: those who are actively embedding data and analytics into the fabric of their company culture and those who are hesitant to invest in the programmes and the technology that help them get there.
+Data-leading organisations pivot when necessary, innovate constantly and refine consistently, giving them a distinct competitive advantage in times of both stability and change.

 Tableau is the world’s leading analytics platform.
 Powerful, secure, and flexible, the Tableau platform is designed for the individual and scaled for the enterprise.
-As a trusted advisor to the world’s largest organizations—including Honeywell, Charles Schwab, Nissan, and many more—Tableau helps customers successfully establish a culture of data built on trust and a strategic commitment to data.
+As a trusted advisor to the world’s largest organisations – including Honeywell, Charles Schwab, Verizon, Nissan, Lufthansa and many more – Tableau helps customers successfully establish a culture of data built on trust and a strategic commitment to data.

-Tableau was the catalyst to help employees have that ‘aha data moment.’
+Tableau was the catalyst in helping employees have that ‘aha data moment’.
 That flicker of data cognition turning into deeper understanding was what Nissan needed for success in a digital world.

 for data leaders